How to Force Delete a WordPress Plugin (Easy Guide)

 Sometimes, plugins cause errors that lock you out of the WordPress admin area.
 Here’s how to delete the problematic plugin without dashboard access:

-1. Access cPanel: Go to your web hosting account and log into the cPanel dashboard.
+• Access cPanel: Go to your web hosting account and log in to the cPanel dashboard.

 If you’re uncertain which plugin caused the issue, rename the plugins folder to plugins_disabled.
-This deactivates all plugins, allowing you to regain dashboard access.
+This deactivates all plugins, allowing you to regain access to the dashboard.
 You can then re-enable plugins individually to identify the problematic one.

 Troubleshooting: Identifying the Problematic Plugin